mmuller88/mmblog/content/newsletter-19/index.md

 <https://github.com/thomasrooney/reamplify>

 An Open Source CDK Community project which I find super interesting.
-It is doing cherry picking from AWS Amplify UI and AWS CDK for deployment.
+It is doing cherry-picking from AWS Amplify UI and AWS CDK for deployment.
 I do that in my private projects as well for example <https://github.com/senjuns/senjuns>.
-I think the author could enhance / simplify its repo even more with using <https://github.com/projen/projen> for the project setup.
+I think the author could enhance/simplify its repo even more by using <https://github.com/projen/projen> for the project setup.

 Thanks a lot to the author [Thomas Rooney](https://github.com/ThomasRooney)